m-h-w/nmea-logger/README.md

 This repo contains the source code for an nmea data logger that is configured to work with a raspberry pi with an SK Pang PiCAN-M board (https://www.skpang.co.uk/products/pican-m-with-can-bus-micro-c-and-rs422-connector-3a-smps), tools to load data from the logger into a Mongo Atlas database, and a web frontend with associated APIs to analys the data from  the logger.

-On the Raspberry Pi looger in the boat
+On the Raspberry Pi logger in the boat
 -------------------------------------
 The pi code in this repo builds on (and is dependent upon) work done by Kees Verruijt.
 The source code for the required dependencies can be found here https://github.com/canboat/canboat.
 The tools used in this project are: candump2analyzer and analyzer, which intern work on the output of candump